Transformice

 Transformice is an online multiplayer free-to-play platform and indie game by Atelier 801.
 Created by French game designers, Melibellule produces the game's artwork and graphics, while Tigrounette programs the game's functions and mechanics.
 Transformice was released as a browser game on May 1, 2010, and on Steam as a free-to-play game on January 30, 2015.
 Transformice requires either a web browser running Adobe Flash Player 9.0+, Adobe AIR to run the official standalone or Steam to play the game.
-As of 2012, the game has 10 million accounts created, 60 million as of 2015, 70 million as of 2017, and 100 million as of 2019.